Artists for Obama: 2008 prints

 The final Artists for Obama print was released just days before the 2008 presidential election, it was a limited edition print of 5,000 by Shepard Fairey, titled "Vote."
+Fairey had also created a famous tri-color poster of Obama.

 Inauguration print

 In January 2009, the Obama inaugural committee released a print produced by Shepard Fairey on behalf of Obama's inauguration.
 10,000 numbered prints were produced in total, of which the first 1,000 were signed by Fairey.
 The signed and numbered prints were sold by the Obama Inaugural Committee for $500, while the unsigned and unnumbered prints were sold for $100.

-Resale

-Many of the Artists for Obama prints were bought by investors who bought multiple copies of each poster.
-After the prints sold out, investors subsequently resold the prints, usually over eBay, at a several hundred percent profit.
-Immediately after Barack Obama won the 2008 presidential election, prices for the prints skyrocketed.
-The prices have since decreased and stabilized.